PrefectHQ/prefect/docs/tutorial/workers.md

 ```

 <sup>Notice above that the worker is in charge of provisioning the _flow run infrastructure_.
-In context of this tutorial, that flow run infrastructure is an ephemeral Docker container to host each flow run.
+In the context of this tutorial, that flow run infrastructure is an ephemeral Docker container to host each flow run.
 Different [worker types](/concepts/work-pools/#worker-types) create different types of flow run infrastructure.</sup>

-Now that we’ve reviewed the concepts of a work pool and worker, let’s create them so that you can deploy your tutorial flow, and execute it later using the Prefect API.
+Next, create a work pool and worker to deploy your tutorial flow.
+You will execute it later with the Prefect API.

 ## Set up a work pool and worker

-For this tutorial you will create a **Docker** type work pool via the CLI.
+For this tutorial you will create a **Docker** type work pool through the CLI.

-Using the **Docker** work pool type means that all work sent to this work pool will run within a dedicated Docker container using a Docker client available to the worker.
+Using the **Docker** work pool type means that all work sent to this work pool runs within a dedicated Docker container using a Docker client available to the worker.

 !!! tip "Other work pool types"
     There are [work pool types](/concepts/work-pools/#worker-types) for serverless computing environments such as AWS ECS, Azure Container Instances, Google Cloud Run, and Vertex AI.
     Kubernetes is also a popular work pool type.

-    These options are expanded upon in various [How-to Guides](/guides/).

 ### Create a work pool

-In your terminal, run the following command to set up a **Docker** type work pool.
+To set up a **Docker** type work pool, run:

 <div class="terminal">